• Skip to primary navigation

 I was born, raised, and still live in the South, a place with which I’ve had an extremely roller coaster-ish, love-hate-love (again) relationship for way too many decades.
 With roots deep in Southern dirt, I suppose I’m genetically imbued to believe everyone carries around a decent story to tell, and we have an obligation to listen to it.
 The stories I choose to tell originate from a very specific mantra: write what you know well enough to lie about.
 I’ve been telling lies about the places and people I know for a number of novels and story collections now.
 I feel like I’m just scratching the surface.

 Early on, I wanted to be a poet, so I went to graduate school at the University of South Carolina, where I studied with James Dickey.
 There, I gave up on poetry (or rather, it gave up on me) and started writing stories under the mentorship of William Price Fox, a Southern writer who deserves a fresh renaissance.
 Years later, after the births of daughters and a 15-year employment tumble into the abyss of advertising, I returned to teaching and completed an MFA at Warren Wilson College.
 (Go Wallies.)
-For the past twenty-something years, I’ve taught creative writing at the S.C.
+For twenty-one years, I taught creative writing at the S.C.
 Governor’s School for the Arts & Humanities.
+I’m retired now, and I find myself smiling a great deal.

-My previous books include a memoir, Things That Crash, Things That Fly, the novels, Whereabouts and The Hammerhead Chronicles, as well as the story collections, Strangers to Temptation and Idiot Men.
+My previous books include the novels, Whereabouts, The Hammerhead Chronicles, Peace Like a River, and Beneath a Fallen Sky.
+(Those last two are from Regal House Publishing.)
+I’ve also published a memoir, Things That Crash, Things That Fly and a pair of story collections, Strangers to Temptation and Idiot Men.
 I’m a multiple winner of the S.C.
 Arts Commission Individual Artist Fellowship in Prose and a recipient of the S.C.
 Academy of Authors Fiction Fellowship.
 Other stuff includes a Memoir Prize for Books, an IPPY Award for Southern Fiction, an Eric Hoffer Book Award for fiction, and the Larry Brown Short Story Award.
-Right now, I live in Sans Souci, South Carolina.
-The house has a big porch.
-Come visit, but bring a story.
+Right now, I live in Sans Souci, South Carolina, right now, but like Aaron Knight, the protagonist in this new novella, I’m about to relocate to the Lowcountry of South Carolina.
+The new place has a big screened-in porch and a nice view of Black River.
+Come visit.
+But bring a story.

 Footer